lohhaoyuan/lohhaoyuan/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on randoms stuff
+- 🔭 I’m currently working on random stuff
 - 🌱 I’m currently learning web programming with CS50x
 - 😄 Pronouns: he/him